 Where to Eat

 London is home to 69 Michelin Star restaurants, including famous British chef Gordon Ramsey’s restaurant “Gordon Ramsey” which has held three Michelin Stars, the highest possible ranking, since 2001.
 In addition to this astonishing amount of Michelin Star restaurants, London is home to a plethora of vegan, gluten free, halal, and exotic eateries with cuisine inspired by the global residents of London, an increasingly international metropolis.
-Here are some of our favorite places to eat in London.
+Here are some of our favorite places to eat in London as part of my London Luxury Travel Guide.

 Chuc’s Café, South Kensington